Sources of Hallucination by Large Language Models on Inference Tasks

-We run the models on each dataset condition and report results in Table~\ref{tab:entity_results}.
-We notice two important phenomena across all three models, aligning with our hypothesis of a flawed model:
+We report results across conditions in Table~\ref{tab:entity_results}.
+We observe two phenomena across all three models, aligning with the above conjecture of ``flaws.''

 First, we observe that all models' behavior significantly changes in the same way when original entities are replaced by either entity types or random real entities.
-Despite similar (or marginally increasing) precision across conditions, recall degrades drastically from original entities ($I$) (GPT-3.5 @92.3) to random frequent entities ($I_{RA}\uparrow$) (GPT-3.5 @55.3).
-Type-placeholder $I_{TA}$ performance also degrades in this way, showing that this is not a matter of poorly selected real entities, but rather a loss of information from the original dataset that models were using to answer questions.
+Despite similar (or marginally increasing) precision across conditions, recall degrades sharply from original entities ($I$) (GPT-3.5 @92.3) to random frequent entities ($I^{RandArg\uparrow}$) (GPT-3.5 @55.3).
+Generic-argument $I^{GenArg}$ performance also degrades in this way, showing that this is not a matter of poorly selected real entities, but rather a loss of information from the original dataset which models were using to answer questions.

-Second, we observe a significant difference in performance between the two real entity conditions $I_{RA}\downarrow$ and $I_{RA}\uparrow$, which are both composed of unattested statements, but which contain entities that differ in typical corpus frequency.
-Infrequent entities ($I_{RA}\downarrow$) yield better generalization and a higher recall score (GPT-3.5 @66.5) than frequent entities ($I_{RA}\uparrow$) (GPT-3.5 @55.3).
+Second, across the 3 models, we observe a significant difference in recall between the two real entity conditions $I^{RandArg\downarrow}$ and $I^{RandArg\uparrow}$, which are both composed of unattested statements, but involve entities that differ in typical corpus frequency.
+Infrequent entities ($I^{RandArg\downarrow}$) yield better generalization and a higher recall (GPT-3.5 @66.5) than frequent entities ($I^{RandArg\uparrow}$) (GPT-3.5 @55.3).

-These findings corroborate those from \S\ref{sec:veracity-prior}, that LLMs use memory as part of inference, and additionally show that these memories are recalled using the identity of entities acting as indices.
-These experiments demonstrate that too much prior exposure to an entity may interfere with model generalization when that entity is discussed in novel inferences: the more a model has read about an entity during pretraining, the less capable it is of drawing novel natural language inferences involving it, even though those inferences do not require detailed knowledge of the entity ID.
+These findings corroborate those from \S\ref{sec:veracity-bias}, that LLMs use memory as part of language inference, and additionally show that these memories are recalled using named entities acting as indices.
+These experiments demonstrate that too much prior exposure to an entity may impede model generalization when that entity is discussed in novel inferences: the more a model has read about an entity during pretraining, the less capable it is of drawing novel natural language inferences involving it.
+This is the case even though the inferences do not require detailed knowledge of the entity.

-As in \S\ref{sec:veracity-prior}, we observe a consistent effect across model families, indicating its root in LLM pretraining.
-We also tried explicitly instructing LLMs to ignore the veracity of individual statements but did not see significant improvement (see Appendix \ref{sec:appendix:ineffectiveness_of_instructing}).